Modern Enterprise Data Architecture

 Enterprises have operated like this for many decades, and typically have heavy investments in on-premise models.
 Not only is there financial investment, but the risk of losing data or disconnecting customized integrations can be too great for a complete cloud migration.
-Many enterprises have data they feel needs to remain in the purview of their own servers and so take a hybrid cloud approach.
+Many enterprises have data that they feel needs to remain in the purview of their own servers and so, take a hybrid cloud approach.

 Stage 2 — Cloud: Virtual Private Cloud (VPC)